jezzsantos/automate/CONTRIBUTING.md

 [This is where](https://jezzsantos.github.io/automate/) we have all of our product documentation.
 This includes documentation for the core product of automate, our CLI interfaces and our plugins.

-We build that documentation using [MkDocs]() from the source documentation files located in the: `docs` folder.
+We build that documentation using [MkDocs](https://www.mkdocs.org/) from the source documentation files located in the: `docs` folder.
+The `mkdocs.yml` file is in the root of the repository.

+## Viewing locally

+In a terminal, in the root directory of the repo, run the command: `mkdocs serve`

+> This command will run the docs locally at `http://127.0.0.1:8000/automate/`

+## Publishing

-We compile those docs automatically (with a special GitHub action step) that is run when any commit to the `main` branch of the repo is made.
+We compile and publish those docs automatically (with a special GitHub action step) that is run when any commit to the `main` branch of the repo is made.
 That compiles and uploads the compiled documentation to the `gh-pages` branch of the repo.

 > This process is the standard process for all GitHub projects using GitHub pages with MkDocs.
 See [MkDocs](https://www.mkdocs.org/user-guide/deploying-your-docs/) for more details on how that works.